Succession to Elizabeth I: Henry VIII's will

+By 1596, however, Elizabeth was the only one still alive.

-A number of authorities considered that the legal position hinged on documents such as the statute De natis ultra mare of Edward III, and the will of Henry VIII.
+Some contemporary authorities considered that the legal position hinged on documents such as the statute De natis ultra mare of Edward III, and the will of Henry VIII.
 There were different opinions about the application of these documents.
 Political, religious and military matters came to predominate later in Elizabeth's reign, in the context of the Anglo-Spanish War.

 Cognatic descent from Henry VII

 Descent from the two daughters of Henry VII who reached adulthood, Margaret and Mary, was the first and main issue in the succession.